EdDataScienceEES/tutorial-shaistilman/index.md

 Our goal throughout this section is to **minimize the AIC**, as this reflects a model that explains the data well without being overly complex.

 It is important to note that we only drop *one variable at a time* when perfoming AIC stepwise model selection.
 This is so we can isolate an explanatory variable impact on the model’s performance, ensuring clarity in how each variable contributes to explaining the response variable.
 The `drop1` and `step` function both illustrate this, showing the effect of dropping each variable while keeping others in the model.
-For example, if AIC decreases when dropping `sex` and it also decreased when we drop `size`, we cannot conclude both should be removed because the model retains `size` when assessing `sex`, and vice versa.
+For example, in a model looking the effect of `location`, `sex` and `size` on `population` and  we find that the AIC decreases when dropping `sex` and it also decreased when we drop `size`, we cannot conclude both should be removed because the model retains `size` when assessing `sex`, and vice versa.
 Therefore, from this alone we do not know the affect of dropping both variables and further analysis must be done to decide if both variables should be dropped.
 This approach prevents misleading conclusions, preserves model structure, and ensures fair, accurate evaluations.

 To begin with lets have a look at how we can do AIC model selection using the `drop1` function.